 I only post my 4 & 5-star reviews here!
 If I don’t like I book, I won’t finish it.
 I don’t think it wouldn’t be fair to leave a review for an unfinished story, and life is too short not to enjoy my reading journey!

 NOTE: I know I’ve been quiet other than being here for my guest blogs, but I’ve been under the weather.
 COVID finally found its way into our house.
 I’m recoverying well and my husband is a few days behind me, but I’m not 100 percent yet.
 It is very lucky I was prepared for the holidays early this year

 I’m taking a short review break, although I managed to do a couple during my recovery time of new releases.
 I just finished Fairy Tales by Stephen King.
 I won’t even rate this one, but would love to edit it.
 I would get rid of the first third of the book which read more like a coming of age before the adventure…lol.
 Now I’m on to The Big Dark Sky by Dean Koontz.
 I should be able to leave a rating for this one.
 Then back to new releases and reviews before my Christmas reading break!

-Embrace your inner child by reading a fabulous book!
+Embrace your inner child, and read a good book!
 D. L. Finn